aaronbloomfield/ics/hws/hw-forensics.md

 ### Scenario

 Professor Bloomfield has been acting strange lately.
-Ever since sometime around mid-November he has been unfocused in his lectures, and seems to not know the material -- even though he's taught this course many times before.
+Ever since sometime the start of the summer term he has been unfocused in his lectures, and seems to not know the material -- even though he's taught this course many times before.
 He doesn't show up to office hours or his required departmental meetings.
 And he often just misses class.
 When asked about it, he seems to just brush it off, giving vague answers.
 There have been many conspiracy theories about what happened, and alien abduction is the latest craze.

 He recently left his laptop behind after class.
 Some enterprising students were able to obtain a disk image of his hard drive before he came and retrieved it.